openssl/technical-policies/policies/branch-policy.md

 - Any type (bug fix, feature, refactoring, ...) of pull requests is allowed.
 - The development of the next minor or major release happens there.
-  Which kind of release it is is defined by OMC at some point after the branch is opened after the previous release was branched.
-  Implicitly it means that any API/ABI breaking changes are not allowed on this branch unless OMC defines the next release will be a major release.
+  API/ABI breaking changes are allowed on this branch only if the next release will be a major release.
 - Any changes merged to this branch must be ported to the future major and future minor branches if they are applicable.
 This can be done by directly cherry-picking the changes when merging if there are no conflicts.